ColinMink/scheduling-app/README.md

 rails s

 The website will be avaiable at http://127.0.0.1:3000/ by default.
 The application is on the root page.

+If the webserver has a webpack error, update webpack with the command below and type y when prompted.

+- [ ] rails webpacker:install

 # Approach